 How does maintenance affect read replicas and failover instances?

-Read replicas are taken down for maintenance updates, but they do not receive maintenance updates at the same time as the primary instance.
+Read replicas are taken down for maintenance updates.
+There is no guarantee as to when the updates will occur and updates may overlap or occur very close to the primary instance update.
 Failover instances are taken down for maintenance updates.
 They receive maintenance updates right before the primary instance.
 You can't set a maintenance window directly on a failover instance, because it shares the maintenance window of the primary instance.

 Are there design recommendations for handling maintenance shutdowns?